 Every film buff has his or her pet candidate for the Greatest Movie Never Made, from Sergei Eisenstein’s aborted An American Tragedy to Buster Keaton’s proposed Grand Hotel send-up to Sergio Leone’s dream of a Gone with the Wind remake.

-These ghostly might-have-been films haunt us, tantalizing the director of the mind that lurks in all cinephiles.
-The impossible possibilities dare us to imagine them, to make the movie in our heads, despite the knowledge that such a thought experiment will doubtless result in more agony than comfort.
+These ghostly might-have-been films haunt us, tantalizing the director of the mind that lurks within all cinephiles.
+The impossible possibilities dare us to imagine them, to make the movie in our heads, despite the knowledge that such a thought experiment will doubtless result in more pain than pleasure.

 But what exquisite agony it is to imagine!